 Now it’s time to take a deep cleansing breathe and just let all the campaign craziness go.

 Merrilyn Astin Tarlton has been helping lawyers and law firms think differently about the business of practicing law since 1984.
-She is Partner/Catalyst at Attorney at Work.
+She is a co-founder of Attorney at Work.
 She was a founding member and President of the Legal Marketing Association, Fellow and past President of the College of Law Practice Management and an LMA Hall of Fame inductee.
-She can be found at firstname.lastname@example.org.